-This is a one year course designed to give students the necessary qualifications to be able to apply for health related courses at university.
+This is a one year course that gives you the necessary qualification to be able to apply for health related courses at degree level

-However, students need to be aware of the additional GCSE requirements that the universities may require in order to apply for one of these course.
-It is strongly recommended that students check these requirements before applying for this Access to HE Diploma: Health course.
+However, you need to be aware of the additional GCSE requirements that the universities may require in order to apply for one of these courses.
+It is strongly recommended that you check these requirements before applying for this course.

 The course itself includes 21 credits of Anatomy and Physiology and also includes units in Health Promotion, Health Psychology, Values and Care Based Practice, English Language and an Access Project.

 It can provide you with a wealth of knowledge that will enable you to confidently apply for a university place, and will prepare you for the study demands of a higher education course.

 As the course is at Level 3 a high level of commitment is essential.